Effortless Bento: 300 Box Lunch Recipes Book ReviewKatachiware Japanese Style Tableware

 — Mal X.

 “The Effortless Bento book is best described as a brief course in Japanese food, how to manage it, and meal planning.
 To make it simple to put a meal together fast, all of the bento meals rely on scheduled behaviours.
 There are a lot of useful suggestions as well as a lot of beautiful images that make it much easier to prepare meals with, It is good to know what it might look like before you start preparing.
+I also loved the way that the onigiri recipe is presented, easy to follow.

 — Rio D.